-Pain can be a real problem for patients with this cancer.
-But it is possible to relieve the pain with medicines or, sometimes, with surgery.
-You should tell your doctor or nurse about any pain you have.
+For most patients, treatment with strong medicines can help control the pain.
 Pain is easier to treat if the treatment is started when you first have it.
-You should not be afraid to use the pain relief treatments offered.
-For pain treatment to work right, the medicine needs to be taken on a regular schedule, not just when the pain gets bad.
+You should not be afraid to use the pain medicines offered.
+Pain medicines work best when they are taken on a regular schedule, not just when the pain gets bad.
 There are long-acting forms of morphine and other drugs that only need to be taken once or twice a day.

 Last Medical Review: 08/01/2014

-Last Revised: 02/15/2013
+Last Revised: 02/01/2016